HarishAtGitHub/harishatgithub.github.com/_posts/2015-04-26-concurrency-and-parallelism---disqus.md

 As threads share address space with that of another , they are called light weight processes , mainly because of less overhead involved.

+Read more about Kernel Threads and User space threads <a href="http://harishatgithub.github.io/concurrency%20and%20parallelism%20-%20discussion/2015/04/27/user-space-threads-and-kernel-space-threads/">here</a>.